 This 1950s link bracelet combines the warmth of copper and the cool beauty of turquoise enamel.
 Calla leaves with crisply defined veins, parade in a line.
 They will look beautiful at any angle as they dance across your wrist.
 The underlying links are s-curves.
 7 3/8" long, unsigned and very good condition.

-Shipping is free--First Class by USPS with online tracking.
+Shipping is by USPS First Class.
 Shipping to USA only.
 If you wish to purchase Postal Insurance please let me know.
 Paypal payments must have a confirmed address.
 Please read the "terms" page.